pbinkley/rcb-manual/sections/05-the-typescript-book-or-memorandum-reproduction-techniques.md

 is so often done that most of the quotations presuppose it.

-Precisely because the area cost is
-Significant in mimeographing, the problem of format must be studied; for it becomes important to lay down as much as possible on a given area, without unduly sacrificing legibility and beauty.
-But it goes with- out saying that any format differing from {% include columnbreak.html canvas=113 col=2 %} the usual one-column, six-line-to-the-inch, pica or elite typescript format will be more expensive to prepare.
+Precisely because the area cost is significant in mimeographing, the problem of format must be studied; for it becomes important to lay down as much as possible on a given area, without unduly sacrificing legibility and beauty.
+But it goes without saying that any format differing from {% include columnbreak.html canvas=113 col=2 %} the usual one-column, six-line-to-the-inch, pica or elite typescript format will be more expensive to prepare.
 In estimating the average mimeographing costs, therefore,